MikeMirzayanov/testlib/README.md

 ### Validator

-This code reads input from the standard input and checks that it contains the only integer between 1 and 100, inclusive.
-Also validates that file ends with EOLN and EOF.
-On Windows it expects #13#10 as EOLN and it expects #10 as EOLN on other platforms.
-It doesn't ignore white-spaces, so it works very strict.
-It will return non-zero code in case of illegal input and writes message into the standard output.
+This code reads input from the standard input and checks that it contains only one integer between 1 and 100, inclusive.
+It also validates that the file ends with EOLN and EOF.
+On Windows, it expects #13#10 as EOLN, and it expects #10 as EOLN on other platforms.
+It does not ignore white-spaces, so it works very strictly.
+It will return a non-zero code in the case of illegal input and write a message to the standard output.
 See more examples in the package.

 ```c++
 #include "testlib.h"